mqqx/advent-of-code/src/main/java/dev/mqqx/aoc/year21/README.md

 To get the smallest model number for part 2, just start from the smallest number `1` and count upwards.

 ## Day 25

+Plainly implemented the requirements by moving the `>` chars first and the `v` chars afterwards.
+Moving until no more moves are done in one round.